 Water.
 Rest.
 Shade.

 HEAT ILLNESS CAN BE DEADLY!
-Every year, thousands of workers become sick from exposure to heat, and some even die.
+Every year, thousands of workers become sick from exposure to heat; some even die.
 These illnesses and deaths are preventable.

-Who is affected?
 Workers exposed to hot and humid conditions are at risk of heat illness, especially those doing heavy work tasks or using bulky protective clothing and equipment.
-Some workers might be at greater risk than others if they have not built up a tolerance to hot conditions, are in poor physical condition, are older, or if they have heart disease, high blood pressure, or are taking certain medications.
+Some workers might be at greater risk than others if they have not built up a tolerance to hot conditions (also known as becoming acclimated), are in poor physical condition, are older, have heart disease, high blood pressure, or are taking certain medications.

 The Texas State Office of Risk Management has a short video that clearly explains the symptoms and treatments of heat-related illness.

-Go to the Occupational Safety and Health Administration’s "Campaign to Prevent Heat Illness in Outdoor Workers" web page, for printable educational materials including posters and handouts in English and Spanish.
+The Occupational Safety and Health Administration’s "Campaign to Prevent Heat Illness in Outdoor Workers" web page has printable educational materials, including posters and handouts in English and Spanish.

 Page last updated 9:45 AM, May 19, 2022